rishabhjaiswal3/Student-Alumni-Portal/README.md

 # Student-Alumni-Portal
- This is a Student Alumni portal created using Tkinter library.
+ This is a Student Alumni portal created using Tkinter library and Mysql Database.